Work A.2.3

 Kitāb al-Arbaʿ (tr. unknown)

 Content: In the part that is extant, this work paraphrases the entire text of the Tetrabiblos.
-It includes many short additions and clarifications, while occasionally information is omitted (e.g., the tables of terms preserved in Chapter I.21 of the Ibn al-Ṣalt/Ḥunayn b.
-Isḥāq version, corresponding to Chapter I.25 in the paraphrase by Ibn al-Farrukhān.
-Book I (on general astrological principles) is organized in 29 chapters.
-The close correspondence of the surviving part of the work with the Latin translation of 1236 (A.2.4) makes it likely that Book II (on mundane astrology) comprised 15 chapters and Books III and IV (on individual astrology and nativities) respectively 14 and 10 chapters.
+It includes many short additions and clarifications, while occasionally information is omitted (e.g., the tables of terms preserved in chapter I.21 of the Ibn al-Ṣalt/Ḥunayn version, corresponding to chapter I.25 in the paraphrase by Ibn al-Farrukhān).
+Book I is organized in 29 chapters (as compared to only 24 chapters in the Greek version edited by Hübner and the Ibn al-Ṣalt/Ḥunayn version and 27 chapters in Ibn al-Farrukhān).
+The close alignment between the surviving portion of the work and the Latin translation of 1236 makes it plausible that Books II, III and IV contained respectively 15, 14 and 10 chapters, as in Latin A.2.4.

 Text: [Istanbul, Üniversitesi, A 6141]